 betsyr@lfpr.com; (949) 502-6200 ext.
 321

-Plustek Expands Its Line With The Launch OfSlim388Pro And Previewing The Wireless HD Surveillance Kit At ICS West 2015 Plustek simplifies the installation of surveillance systems
+Plustek Launches Slim388Pro And Previews A Wireless HD Surveillance Kit At ICS West 2015 Plustek simplifies the installation of surveillance systems

-LAS VEGAS [ISC West Booth #1058] (April 14, 2015) -- Plustek Security Inc., a leading manufacturer of embedded surveillance management devices, announced today it will showcase the new NVR Slim388Pro and wireless HD surveillance kit at its ICS West booth 1058.
+LAS VEGAS [ISC West Booth #1058] (April 14, 2015) -- Plustek Security Inc., a leading manufacturer of embedded surveillance management devices, announced today it will showcase its new NVR (Network Video Recorder) Slim388Pro and give a sneak preview of its upcoming wireless HD surveillance kit at its ICS West booth 1058.

-The new ruggedized is the most “hideable” sized outdoor security recorder which easily fits into nearly any onsite enclosure.
+The new ruggedized NVR Slim388Pro is the most “hideable” sized outdoor security recorder which easily fits into nearly any onsite enclosure.
 With its low power consumption, it can be used with an outdoor solar powered system.
-The size allows the Slim388Pro to work onboard when the optional SSD is installed, which is resistance to vibration, instead of the standard hard drive.
+The size allows the Slim388Pro to work onboard when the optional solid-state drive (SSD) is installed, which is resistance to vibration, instead of the standard hard drive.

-Integrators will appreciate its built-in Java-based Internet browser and more efficient GUI for live and recorded online viewing.
+Integrators will appreciate its built-in Java-based Internet browser and more efficient graphical user interface (GUI) for live and recorded online viewing.
 The GUI also supports easy setup, configuration, and live-viewing and playback of the H.264 video stream.
 This powerful NVR is equipped with 180Mbps network throughputs and can connect to multiple high-megapixel cameras effortlessly.
-The Slim388Pro comes with a P2P application to identifies itself and connect to user console instantly without DDNS setup or configuring.
+The Slim388Pro comes with a peer-to-peer (P2P) application to identifies itself and connect to user console instantly without dynamic domain name server (DDNS) setup or configuring.
+The Plustek Security NVR Slim388Pro product page can be found here: http://plusteksecurity.com/products/nvr/nvr/slim388pro/introduction.html.

 The new Plustek security wireless HD surveillance kit supports WiFi 5GHz with IP66 rated camera with no Ethernet cable wiring needed.
 The auto pairing feature connects to the camera base after being powered up.
 With its ultrahigh sensitive IR night vision, the system functions well even in the dark, providing no interruption of service.